hcrute/Tensorflow-Profiling/README.md

 # Tensorflow-Profiling
-This is a repository for tensorflow r0.8 for profiling for compiler purposes
+This is a repository for EE382V Code Generation and Optimization tensorflow r0.8 profiling

 profiled benchmarks